An open API service indexing awesome lists of open source software.

 uqa/

-core/ PostingList, types, hierarchical documents
+core/ PostingList, types, hierarchical documents, functors

-scoring/ BM25, Bayesian BM25, VectorScorer, WAND/BlockMaxWAND (via bayesian-bm25)
+scoring/ BM25, Bayesian BM25, VectorScorer, WAND/BlockMaxWAND, calibration,

 cypher/ openCypher lexer, parser, AST, posting-list-based compiler

-joins/ Hash, sort-merge, index, graph, cross-paradigm, similarity joins
+joins/ Hash, sort-merge, index, graph, cross-paradigm, similarity joins,

-planner/ Cost model, cardinality estimator, optimizer, DPccp join enumerator, parallel executor
+planner/ Cost model, cardinality estimator, optimizer, DPccp join enumerator, parallel executor,

 api/ Fluent QueryBuilder

-tests/ 1879 tests across 47 test files
+tests/ 2880 tests across 84 test files

-planner, scoring, graph, end-to-end SQL)
+execution, planner, scoring, graph, graph centrality, end-to-end SQL,

 ```